Yes, you can!!

 In summary – 2015 was the best year in terms of the number of books I have read.
 There are 7 more weeks to go and I have already read 50 books.
 I spent $463 this year on purchasing books.
 I think that investment has paid off and will continue to yield more results in the coming years.

-As mentioned previously in the post, I have learnt a lot, I have got more productive, my income has gone up and I am in the best shape of my life.
+As mentioned previously in the post, I have learned a lot, I have got more productive, my income has gone up and I am in the best shape of my life.
 And numerous other benefits.

-In the coming posts I will write reviews on most of the books I have finished this year.
+In the coming posts, I will write reviews on most of the books I have finished this year.